casangi/casadocs/docs/api/casashell/tget.rst

       and then executing the Python in these files.
 For example, ::

-         default('gaincal') #set current task to gaincal and default tget #read saved inputs from gaincal.last (or gaincal.saved) inp() #see these inputs!
+         default('gaincal') #set current active task to gaincal and default tget #read saved inputs from gaincal.last (or gaincal.saved) inp() #see these inputs!
          tget bandpass #now get from bandpass.last (or bandpass.saved)